Remote

 Technical Overview

-From a design perspective, house extension designs focus primarily on depth control, roof form, and boundary proximity.
+From a design perspective, house extension plans focus primarily on depth control, roof form, and boundary proximity.

 Planning & Permitted Development Considerations